imapp-pl/gas-cost-estimator/docs/opcodes_details.md

 - **geth** noop
 - **evmone**:
   - (`Advanced` mode) not a noop, flushes some gas calculations for the code block.
-Note - JUMPDEST is rewriten to a `evmone`-specific OPX_BEGINBLOCK
+Note - JUMPDEST is rewritten to a `evmone`-specific OPX_BEGINBLOCK
   - (`Baseline` mode) noop
 - **openethereum** noop

 ### Parameters

 None.
-The size of preceeding/following code block would be if `evmone/Advanced` was used, but we're switch to `evmone/Baseline`.
+The size of preceding/following code block would be if `evmone/Advanced` was used, but we're switch to `evmone/Baseline`.

 ## `0x60,PUSH1` and friends

 `0x60 -- 0x7f,PUSH*,3,verylow,0,1,Place * byte item on stack.
 0 < * <= 32,`

 - **geth** `PUSH1` is a special case
 - **evmone** `PUSH1`-`PUSH8` are special optimized cases.
-Also the push contents seem to be prepared in the analysis step
+Also, the push contents seem to be prepared in the analysis step
 - **openethereum** -

 ### Parameters